 Drill down by Country, region, area, metropolitan or rural location, population density or even climate.

 An example is Neiman Marcus, the upmarket department store chain in the USA now delivers to the UK.

-Refers to the nature of the purchase, brand loyalty, usage level, benefits sought, distribution channels used, reaction to marketing factors.
+Refers to the nature of the purchase, brand loyalty, usage level, benefits sought, distribution channels used, and reaction to marketing factors.

-In a B2B environment, the benefits sought are often about ‘how soon can it be delivered?’ which includes the ‘last minute’ segment - the planning in advance segment.
+In a B2B environment, the benefits sought are often about ‘how soon can it be delivered?’ which includes the ‘last-minute’ segment - the planning in advance segment.